MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 46) The files are under **files/statefulset/**.

-47) To scale number of pds created by statefulset
+47) To scale number of pods created by statefulset

 ```shell
 kubectl scale statefulset POD_NAME --replicas=3
 ```

-48) Headless service is used in statefulset(I didn't understand here)
+48) Headless service is used in statefulset(I didn't understand here).
+It enables us to access to the pods via their names one by one.

 ### Job